 When it comes to eCommerce website design, making navigating your site and purchasing products as easy as possible for your customers should be a top priority.
 Still, many designs fail to give it proper attention.
 But just because your design makes sense to you doesn’t mean it makes sense to outsiders who didn’t build it.

-In this article, we’ll explore good UX practices for eCommerce web design.
+In this article, we’ll explore good UX practices for eCommerce website design.
 If you implement these elements in your website, you’re more likely to retain more customers, see your existing customers refer new ones, and convert more sales overall.

 1) Simplify your navigation